 When I hire, I look for some specific qualities in candidates:

-*Be willing to be at sea and away from family and loved ones for weeks and maybe months at a time.
+- Be willing to be at sea and away from family and friends for weeks and maybe months at a time

-*Be committed.
-No one likes a crew member who does not contribute 100%.
+- Be committed.
+No one likes a crew member who doesn't contribute 100%

 In interviews, you have every right to ask as many questions as you want.
 It doesn’t just have to be right for the employer but for you too!
 Don't be afraid.